-- I. A student accused of violating the Honesty in Learning Policy or who claims that a course's final grade was determined unfairly may appeal.
+- 1. A student accused of violating the Academic Integrity Policy or who claims that a course's final grade was determined unfairly may appeal.
 The student may withdraw his/her appeal at any point.
 If an appeal is upheld at any point in the process, the Grade Appeals Committee, as outlined in Section IV below, determines the new grade.
-The professor against whom the appeal is upheld may appeal to the Provost. - II.
+The professor against whom the appeal is upheld may appeal to the Provost. - 2.
 Appeal of a course grade Notice of intent to appeal must be sent to the professor awarding the grade no later than 30 days after the end of the semester.
-The grade appeal process then must be initiated within the first twelve class days of the following semester and follow the procedure described in Part III. - III.
+The grade appeal process then must be initiated within the first twelve class days of the following semester and follow the procedure described in Part III. - 3.
 The appeal process must follow the procedure outlined below.
-At each step in the process, the decisionmaking body or the person appealing must lodge an appeal to the next level within six class days. - A. The student must discuss the matter privately with the professor. - B. If no satisfactory resolution is reached, the student should appeal in writing to the Chair of the Department in which the course is offered. - C. If the appeal is denied by the Department Chair, the student may appeal in writing to the Dean of the respective school (Arts and Letters or Science, Engineering, and Mathematics) in which the course is offered. - D. If satisfactory resolution still has not occurred, the student may appeal in writing to the Provost. - IV.
-If the Provost determines that the appeal is not frivolous, the Provost may call a meeting of the Grade Appeals Committee. - A. Chaired by the Provost, the Grade Appeals Committee consists of two students (the Student Government Association President and Vice President of Academic Affairs); the Dean and the Assistant Dean of the Alva J. Calderwood School of Arts and Letters; the Dean and the Assistant Dean of the Albert A. Hopeman, Jr. School of Science, Engineering, and Mathematics; the Registrar; two appointed faculty representatives; and six elected faculty representatives (one each from the six major subject areas of the College).
+At each step in the process, the decision-making body or the person appealing must lodge an appeal to the next level within six class days. - a.
+The student must discuss the matter privately with the professor. - b.
+If no satisfactory resolution is reached, the student should appeal in writing to the Chair of the Department in which the course is offered. - c.
+If the appeal is denied by the Department Chair, the student may appeal in writing to the Dean of the respective school (Arts and Letters or Science, Engineering, and Mathematics) in which the course is offered. - d.
+If a satisfactory resolution still has not occurred, the student may appeal in writing to the Provost. - 4.
+If the Provost determines that the appeal is not frivolous, the Provost may call a meeting of the Grade Appeals Committee. - a.
+Chaired by the Provost, the Grade Appeals Committee consists of two students (the Student Government Association President and Vice President of Academic Affairs); the Dean and the Assistant Dean of the Alva J. Calderwood School of Arts and Letters; the Dean and the Assistant Dean of the Albert A. Hopeman, Jr. School of Science, Engineering, and Mathematics; the Registrar; two appointed faculty representatives; and six elected faculty representatives (one each from the six major subject areas of the

+College).
 The elected faculty representatives are chosen by the department members of their respective areas.
 In the event an elected faculty representative is unable to attend or the appeal involves a committee member who earlier has been a point of appeal in this process, the Provost will appoint an alternate from the appropriate subject area.

-The six major subject areas of the college are:
+The major subject areas of the college are:

-- 1. Engineering and Mathematics & Computer Science - 2.
-Education and Physical Education - 3.
-Social Sciences (Economics, History, Political Science, Psychology, and Sociology) - 4.
-Humanities (English, Communication Studies, Modern Languages, Music/Fine Arts, Biblical and Religious Studies, and Philosophy) - 5.
-Natural Sciences (Biology, Chemistry, and Physics) - 6.
-Business, Accounting, and Entrepreneurship (including Industrial Management)
+- 1) Business (Accounting, Economics, Entrepreneurship, Finance, Management, and Marketing) - 2) Engineering, Mathematics, and Computer Science - 3) Education - 4) Exercise Science - 5) Humanities (English, Communication & Visual Arts, Modern Languages, Music, Biblical and Religious Studies, and Philosophy) - 6) Natural Sciences (Biology, Chemistry, and Physics) - 7) Nursing - 8) Social Sciences (History, Political Science, Psychology, Social Work, and Sociology)

-The Vice President of Student Life and Learning, the Director of College Counseling, and any members of the College community invited by the Provost can serve as ex-officio members.
+The Vice President of Student Life and Learning, the Director of College Counseling, and any members of the College community invited by the Provost can serve as exofficio members.
 Terms last for three years with no limit to the number of terms a faculty member may serve.
 However, no two terms may be served consecutively.